ooaklee/ghatd/external/reminder/README.md

 })
 ```

+When using `external/starter/v0`, `starter.NewRepositories` creates the
+reminder repository and `starter.NewServices` creates `Services.Reminder`.
+Starter also attaches that service to `Services.UserManager` by default, so
+the UMS reminder endpoints are enabled when the User Manager route group is
+attached.
+Pass `starter.NewServicesRequest.ReminderService` only when UMS
+should use a custom reminder implementation.

 Use `GetRemindersForTargetTypeByUserID` when a product screen needs all
 reminders for a target.
 Use `GetActiveRemindersForTargetTypeByUserID` when a
 scheduler or UI only needs enabled reminders.